loveencounterflow/coffeelibre/README.md

   are not part of standard JavaScript but so-called 'host objects'.

-#### XXXXXXXXX
+#### Same Basic Samples

-Still, i managed to get some sample code running, and intense use of search engines turned up various code snippets.*
+Intense use of search engines turned up various code snippets.*

 > By far the most comprehensive archive of OOo JavaScript macros i've found is at http://openoffice3.web.fc2.com;
 > although those pages are written in Japanese, they should still prove valuable for the neophyte.

-I then set out to translate those snippets into CoffeeScript, isolate pertinent pieces of functionality, and organize them into functions with meaningful names.
-It's really very much a matter of undoing the unholy mess that the OOo API is.
-I mean, consider this code that essentially just gives you an object that represents the current spreadsheet open in Calc:
+I then set out to translate those snippets into CoffeeScript, isolate pertinent pieces of functionality, and organize them into functions with meaningful names. **It's really very much a matter of undoing the unholy mess that the OOo API is.** I mean, consider this code that essentially just gives you an object that represents the current spreadsheet open in Calc: